-Passing the baton to others is easier to talk about than to do.
-Fears prevent us from trusting our disciples and handing over true authority to them.
-Without the passing on of both authority and tasks, we will not be able to multiply disciples.
+Leadership development is vital for sustainable movements and leaving a lasting legacy.
+However, passing the baton to others is easier to talk about than it is to do.
+Often, fear prevents us from trusting our disciples and handing over true authority to them.
+Without the passing on of both authority and tasks, we will not be able to multiply disciples effectively.

 Start Looking for a Successor